How to Know When to Replace Your Patio Doors in Plattsburgh

 Your patio door’s seal might be leaky if you can see condensation between the glass.

-Condensation can also be tied to bad installation or humidity.
+Condensation can also be tied to ineffective installation or humidity.

 If the seal fails, air and moisture can collect between the panes.
 This can undermine insulation and energy savings.